hayashiw/lhd_ficxs_py/README.md

 This repository is primarily concerned with analysis of data from the fast-ion charge-exchange spectroscopy (FICXS) system on the Large Helical Device (LHD).

 ### Installation (Linux)
-To use the package, simply clone the repository from github and append the directory path to the pythonpath
+To use the package, simply clone the repository from github and append the directory path to the pythonpath.
 ```
 git clone https://github.com/hayashiw/lhd_ficxs_py.git
 export PYTHONPATH="${PYTHONPATH}:$(pwd)/lhd_ficxs_py"